Huntsworth returns to profit in H1 as Grayling is back in black

 Continental Europe was "broadly flat", with "a strong performance in the Netherlands largely offset by a weaker performance in France".

-Commenting on Huntsworth's H1 performance, CEO Paul Taaffe said: "The group grew very strongly through the first half of 2017 led by Huntsworth Health assisted by favourable movements in exchange rates.
+Commenting on Huntsworth's H1 performance, CEO Paul Taaffe said: "The group grew very strongly through the first half of 2017 led by Huntsworth Health being assisted by favourable movements in exchange rates.

 "Grayling has responded well to last year’s restructuring with a return to profit.
-Our momentum going into the second half remains strong, driven by continued growth at Huntsworth Health, the first time impact of the TCEG acquisition and improving trading at Grayling."
+Our momentum going into the second half remains strong, driven by continued growth at Huntsworth Health, the first-time impact of the TCEG acquisition and improving trading at Grayling."